webrcade/webrcade-docs/docs/platforms/osx/gamepads.md

 #### Bluetooth Pairing

-To connect the controller to a macOS system via bluetooth perform the following steps:
+To connect the controller to a macOS system via Bluetooth perform the following steps:

 * On your Mac, choose the `Apple` menu :material-apple: > `System Preferences...`, then click `Bluetooth`.
 * Move the controller's `Mode` switch (middle top of controller) to `X` (rightmost location).